ftctechnh/ftc_app/FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes/README.md

 #OpModes
 The following are the current programs registered on our robot (please keep updated):
-* "MotorMoveAutonomouse"
 * "DucksTeleOp"
-* "DucksAtonomous"
+* "DucksAutonomous"

 The current updated TeleOp program is "DucksTeleOp".
-"MotorMove" is outdated since it has old motor values and directions, and is using LinearOpMode instead of OpMode.
 The autonomous program is named "DucksAtonomous."
+AutonomousCommands and TeleOpCommands contain methods for autonomous and teleop which control certain functions of the robot.
+DucksAtonomous/TeleOp extend these files respectively, which extend Opmode or LinearOpMode.